IsaacJT/jellyfin-snap/README.md

 - Hardware acceleration support
   - Intel partially supported (YMMV)
-  - AMD is a work-in-progress
+  - ~AMD is a work-in-progress~ AMD packages have been removed because their Apt repository always has some kind of issue and breaks the automatic snap builds
   - Nvidia is not supported due to the proprietary binaries